-4. NEVADA CREDENTIALED COURT INTERPRETER PROGRAM
+4. NEVADA CERTIFIED COURT INTERPRETER PROGRAM

-The following section details the Nevada Credentialed Court Interpreter Program requirements.
-An interpreter may have passed all exams, and still not have completed other credentialing requirements.
-All credentialed, i.e., certified/registered interpreters will be provided with relevant documentation.
+The following section details the Nevada Certified Court Interpreter Program requirements.
+An interpreter may have passed all exams, and still not have completed other requirements.
+All certified or registered interpreters will be provided with relevant documentation.

-Orientation Workshop for Interpreters in Nevada Courts
+Orientation Workshops for Court Interpreters in Nevada Courts

-The Orientation Workshop is the first mandatory step toward court interpreter credential, i.e., certification/registration status.
-The workshop covers fundamentals of court interpretation (modes, ethics, and role of the interpreter) as well as an introduction to Nevada's court system.
-This is available all year, as a self-paced Online Virtual Workshop.
+The orientation workshops cover the fundamentals of court interpretation (modes, ethics, and role of the interpreter) as well as an introduction to Nevada's court system.
+This is available all year, as a self-paced online virtual format.